doslim/doslim.github.io/_pages/about.md

 My name is Silin Du.
 I'm now a Ph.D. student of **information system** in *[Department of Management Science and Engineering](https://www.sem.tsinghua.edu.cn/mseen/), [Tsinghua University](https://www.tsinghua.edu.cn/)*.
 Besides programming, I love sports, including swimming🏊, badminton🏸️ and body building🏋️.

-- 👀 My research interests mainly lie in the intersection of **data mining, machine learning and business intelligence**.
+- 👀 My research interests mainly lie in the intersection of three directions:
+  (1) Designing advanced methods for business intelligence.
+  (2) Evaluating intelligent agents in terms of social, ethical and human-interaction aspects.
+  (3) Reshaping traditional business process (e.g., talent selection and evaluation) with new technologies.
-- ✨ I currently focus on recommender systems and large language models.
+- ✨ Now I mainly focus on recommender systems and large language models.
 - 🙌 I'm looking to collaborate on machine learning applications in social science and business 🤝.
 - 📫 Contact me by dsl21@mails.tsinghua.edu.cn